mattConn/bullet-hell-engine/README.md

 # Shmup Game Engine
 Making a shmup game engine with SDL2.
 A shmup (shoot-em-up) is a game like Space Invaders.

-This project depends on SDL2 and SDL2_image.
+This project depends on SDL2 and SDL2_image, as well as GPP for generating config files.
 I followed along with Lazy Foo's tutorial to get started.

 ## Compiling
-On Mac and Linux, use the makefile in `sdl-game`.
+On Mac and Linux, run `make` to produce binary `sdl-game.` Run `make check` to generate config file and run the game.

-On Windows, open the .vcxproj file in the top-level directory with Visual Studio.

 # Documentation